mtlynch/mtlynch.io/content/retrospectives/2024/03/index.md

 We had invested weeks of dev time into transitioning users from their dynamic IP to their static IP.
 This turned out to be particularly challenging due to complexity around DNS caching, local TLS certificates, and browser security protections for cross-domain requests.
 After a lot of testing and orchestration code, the dev team thought they finally had it right, but it turned out it didn't work smoothly in TinyPilot's office.

 So, how do we catch bugs like that without me micromanaging the process?
-How do we avoid the disconnect between how different teams expected the feature to work?
+How do we avoid the disconnect between how different teams expect the feature to work?

 We've decided to adjust the process so that when the dev team releases a new feature or changes old behavior, they review our pre-release testing footage to make sure it works how they expect.